 ICL Surgeon Dr. Paul Dougherty on Visian ICL

-Vista Vision ICL Procedure™
+Vista Vision ICL Procedure

-Dougherty Laser Vision was the first vision correction center in the Western US to offer the remarkable STAAR Visian ICL (Implantable Collamer Lens) for the treatment of mild to severe nearsightedness.
-As one of the leading implanters in the United States, Dr. Dougherty developed his own trademarked Vista Vision ICL Procedure™ as the first surgeon in the US to perform the Visian ICL procedure bilaterally, on both of a patient’s eyes during the same office visit.
-The Vista Vision ICL Procedure™ benefits patients by reducing the surgical time from four separate operations into twenty minutes, and speeds up the recovery time.
-Dougherty Laser Vision is one of the first Visian ICL centers in the nation to offer Sonomed UBM (ultrasound bio-microscopy), which measures the precise area for lens insertion.
-This technology helps Dr. Dougherty perform the implant procedure with exceptional precision.
+Dougherty Laser Vision was the first vision correction center in the Western U.S. to offer the remarkable STAAR Visian ICL (Implantable Contact Lens) for the treatment of mild to severe nearsightedness and the first surgeon in the U.S. to perform the Visian ICL procedure on both of a patient’s eyes during the same office visit.